kimpastro/stack-printer/README.md

 # StackPrinter

-This gem was not add to rubygems.org.
+This gem was not added to rubygems.org
-In order to use it you should add to your Gemfile like this:
+In order to use it you should add into your Gemfile like this:
 ```ruby
 # Gemfile
 git_source(:github) { |repo| "https://github.com/#{repo}.git" }